EnriqueHdz-23/Data_Portfolio/README.md

 - **Data Cleaning & Analysis** – Preprocessing of public datasets, correlation analysis, clustering.
 - **Applied Projects** – Air quality analysis with Mexico’s public API, MapReduce text analysis, sentiment classification using Gemini API.
 - **Mathematical and Statistical Methods** – PCA, SVD, TF-IDF, and date/time operations.
 - **SQL Integration** – Queries and probability modeling with Python and SQLite.
+- **Dashboards** – Interactive financial and analytical dashboards built with Python, Plotly, and API integration.
+  Includes simple dashboards (candlestick charts with yfinance) and complex dashboards (predictive models for wine quality and California housing).

 Each project folder contains notebooks and a dedicated README with objectives, datasets, libraries, and main results.